LANGUAGE

 Text Expansion

 Russian text typically runs 15-25% longer than equivalent English content.
-The Cyrillic alphabet's wider characters compound this expansion visually.
-Layout designs should accommodate both text length and visual width, particularly for headings and constrained elements.
-Russian compound sentences tend to be longer than English equivalents.
+Cyrillic characters tend to be wider than Latin characters in many fonts, adding visual expansion beyond the word count increase.
+Layout designs should accommodate this expansion, particularly in headings and navigation elements.

 NAATI Certification